techidaily/site-games-able/source/_posts/cross-platform-connectivity-stream-decks-secure-link-to-your-desktop.md

 ### Disable Any Firewalls

  On the Windows side, ensure your firewall grants access to Barrier.
-Check our guide on[how to allow apps through Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for more information on that.
+Check our guide on [how to allow apps through Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for more information on that.

 ### Check Your Router

  In rare cases, you might need to manually configure your router to "open" Barrier's port.
-Check our guide on[what are default open ports and should you change them](https://www.makeuseof.com/tag/technology-explained-open-router-ports-their-security-implications/) , where we also cover how to open ports on a router.
+Check our guide on [what are default open ports and should you change them](https://www.makeuseof.com/tag/technology-explained-open-router-ports-their-security-implications/) , where we also cover how to open ports on a router.

 ## One For All